Skewness

 🌟 Why It Matters

-Skewness tells you whether the mean or median is a better measure of center.
+Skewness tells you whether the mean or median is a better measure of center and whether standard statistical methods (which often assume symmetry) are appropriate for your data.

 🚧 Common Stuck Point